datahub-project/datahub/docs/tools/tutorials/advantages.md

-# Why We Are Doing It
+# Advantages of using SDKs and APIs

-## Why bother to do it programmatically?
-Why not UI?
+## When to use an API over the DataHub UI
 Using programmatic ways to emit metadata to DataHub can provide a number of benefits over using the UI.
 One key advantage is automation, which can save time and effort by streamlining the process of emitting metadata.
 Additionally, programmatic ways of emitting metadata can offer greater flexibility and control over the metadata being emitted, enabling you to customize the metadata to meet your specific needs.

 ## Simple use-cases to get started with DataHub APIs